MicrosoftDocs/windows-itpro-docs/windows/security/threat-protection/microsoft-defender-atp/evaluation-lab.md

     >[!NOTE]
     >The password is only displayed once.
 Be sure to save it for later use.

-5. The machine will be setup.
-This may take approximately 30 minutes.
+5. Machine set up begins.
+This can take up to approximately 30 minutes.

-The environment will reflect your test machine status through the evaluation - including risk score, exposure score, and alerts fired through the simulation.
+The environment will reflect your test machine status through the evaluation - including risk score, exposure score, and alerts created through the simulation.

 ## Simulate attack scenarios
 Use the test machines to run attack simulations by connecting to them.

 If you are looking for a pre-made simulation, you can use our ["Do It Yourself" attack scenarios](https://securitycenter.windows.com/tutorials).
 These scripts are safe, documented, and easy to use.
 These scenarios will reflect Microsoft Defender ATP capabilities and walk you through investigation experience.

-You can also use [Advanced hunting](advanced-hunting-windows-defender-advanced-threat-protection.md) to query data and [Threat analytics](threat-analytics.md) to view reports about emerging threats.
+You can also use [Advanced hunting](advanced-hunting.md) to query data and [Threat analytics](threat-analytics.md) to view reports about emerging threats.

 1. Connect to your machine and run an attack simulation by selecting **Connect**.